AmpelAstro/Ampel-interact/dcache/README.md

 # The AMPEL dCache local sync system

 Processed AMPEL data is stored as TransientViews through dCache.
 A WebDAV interface is setup to allow this information to be transferred to a local system for further analysis.
+The CA certificates required to connect to the dCache system using secure protocols can be obtained from the [https://wiki.egi.eu/wiki/EGI_IGTF_Release](IGTF trust anchors).

 ## Getting started